AnswerDotAI/fh-deploy/droplet/README.md

 ![](02_droplet.PNG)

-#### Configuring the Droplet as a web server
+#### Configuring python in the Droplet

-1. After the SSH connection is established, configure the remote server.
+1. After the SSH connection is established, start configuring the remote server.

 These commands prepare your Ubuntu system for Python development and web application deployment by updating packages, installing necessary tools and libraries, and setting up a web server (Nginx).